Benjamin Seeman, DO

 Stephanie earned her BS degree in Kinesiology from Shenandoah University in 2000.
 She then attended Virginia Commonwealth University Medical College of VA, and in 2003, received her Doctorate of Physical Therapy.

-Stephanie Sfara, DPT
+Stephanie Sfara, PT, DPT

 Stephanie joined Integrative Pain Specialists in June 2019

 Bachelor of Science in Rehab Sciences, Armstrong State University, 2015